y-arjun-y/arjunyadav/pages-md/projects.md

 ## <span id="dioptra">Dioptra</span>

 <small>Dec 18, 2023-present</small>
-<small>Part of the Dioptre team, working on projects with them and trying to learn a lot in the process!
-Currently paused.</small>
+<small>Part of the Dioptre team, working on projects with them and trying to learn a lot in the process!</small>

 <hr />
 <small>Dioptra's start date is the date I started logging, not the date when the project started.</small>
 <hr />

 #### Log

+- <time>Apr 26, 2024</time> Need to speed up my code a bit before it reaches testing,

 - <time>Mar 08, 2024-Apr 25, 2024</time> Done.